In this online press kit: “Save Yourself from Burnout,” you will find:

 Beth Genly, MSN

-Beth Genly leads the coaching and consulting company, Burnout Solutions (www.Burnout-Solutions.com.)
-Her audiences and clients love her warm, interactive style.
+Beth Genly has retired.
+Previously, sle led the coaching and consulting company, Burnout Solutions (www.Burnout-Solutions.com.)
+Her audiences and clients loved her warm, interactive style.

 Beth Genly graduated summa cum laude from Colgate University, Hamilton, NY, and holds her graduate degree in women’s health and nurse-midwifery from Yale University School of Nursing.
 She taught and cared for students, faculty and staff at the Yale Health Plan, with deliveries at Yale-New Haven Hospital.